publicissapient-france/selma/README.md

 compile time.
 On the other side, it is a Runtime library to instantiate and invoke the generated Mapper.

-# How does it works ?
+# How does it work ?

 First add selma-processor as a provided dependency and selma as a compile dependency to your build.
 Then, define a Mapper interface describing the mapping you want: